-Newswomen’s Club Spring Auction to feature work of New York City photographers
+Newswomen’s Club Spring Auction featured work of New York City photographers

-More than 60 images by leading photographers, including Pulitzer-prize winner Catherine Spangler of the New York Times, will be auctioned on Wednesday, May 15 at the Newswomen’s Club of New York spring photo auction and reception.
+More than 60 images by leading photographers, including Pulitzer-prize winner Catherine Spangler of the New York Times, were auctioned on May 15 at the Newswomen’s Club of New York spring photo auction and reception.

 Proceeds from the annual event benefit the Club’s educational programs for journalists, such as master classes in new media technology and panels on job hunting, book writing and ethics in a new media environment.

-The auction and reception will be held at the Ukrainian Institute of America, a landmarked mansion at 2 East 79th Street in Manhattan from 6 to 9 pm.
-Space is limited and reservations are made on a first-come, first-served basis by emailing Newswomensclub.NewYork@gmail.com
+The auction and reception were held at the Ukrainian Institute of America, a landmarked mansion at 2 East 79th Street in Manhattan.

-Award winning photographers working for the city’s leading news organizations have donated work.
+Award winning photographers working for the city’s leading news organizations donated work.
 Ms. Spangler won her Pulitzer as lead video editor for “Snowfall: The Avalanche at Tunnel Creek” for the New York Times.
-Her breath-taking photograph of an Icelandic horse is among those that will be auctioned.
+Her breath-taking photograph of an Icelandic horse was among those that were auctioned.

 The Newswomen’s Club of New York, founded in 1922, is the oldest professional organization for women journalists in the New York metropolitan area.
 Members include women who work for wires, newspapers, magazines, radio, television, the Internet, and new media.
 Now in its 91st year, the Club’s mission is to promote the professional development and advancement of newswomen.
 The Newswomen’s Club has presented for 75 years its annual prestigious Front Page Awards for journalistic excellence.
 This year’s awards will be held on November 14.